alexk111/ngImgCrop/README.md

 ## Result image

 The result image will always be a square for the both circle and square area types.
 It's highly recommended to store the image as a square on your back-end, because this will enable you to easily update your pics later, if you decide to implement some design changes.
 Showing a square image as a circle on the front-end is not a problem - it is as easy as adding a *border-radius* style for that image in a css.

+* Notice for mobile device:
+Using Data URI is very slow on mobile device, 6x slower. (http://www.mobify.com/blog/data-uris-are-slow-on-mobile/) Use instead blobUrl.

 ## Example code